 “FENWAY'S BEST PLAYERS”

-It was 2008 when Pedroia won the MVP, leading the league in base hits (213), doubles (54), and runs scored (118).
+It was 2008 when Dustin won the MVP, leading the league in base hits (213), doubles (54), and runs scored (118).
 He drove in 83 and hit 17 home runs, as well as being named to the All-Star team for the first of three consecutive years.
-Pedroia was selected to be the starting second baseman for the 2009 AL All Star Team.
-The weekend prior to the game, however, he withdrew from the team.
-Pedroia achieved his first multi-home run game on September 9, 2009, against the Baltimore Orioles.
-For the second consecutive year, Pedroia led the American League in Runs Scored with 115 (2nd in MLB behind Albert Pujols who had 124 runs scored).
-He finished third in the AL / MLB with 48 doubles.
+He was selected to be the starting second baseman for the 2009 AL All Star Team and for the second consecutive year, led the American League in runs scored with 115.

-On June 24, 2010, Pedroia went 5 for 5, with 5 RBI, and hit three home runs in a game against the Colorado Rockies that the Red Sox won, 13–11, in the tenth inning The next day, Pedroia fouled a ball off his foot in an at-bat versus the San Francisco Giants.
+In June 2010, he fouled a ball off his foot in an at-bat versus the San Francisco Giants.
 MRI results the next day confirmed that he had a broken bone in his foot, and later was placed on the 15-Day Disabled List.
-Pedroia was so concerned about his fielding skills getting rusty (he was on doctors' orders not to put weight on his foot for two weeks) that he practiced fielding ground balls on his knees.
-On July 4, 2010, Pedroia was named to be a reserve player on the American League All Star team, but did not participate due to this injury, and had former Arizona State teammate Ian Kinsler replace him on the roster.
+He was so concerned about his fielding skills getting rusty that he practiced fielding ground balls on his knees.

-Pedroia bounced back from an injury-laden 2012 season to become the only player on the Red Sox to play more than 150 games during the team's division-clinching 2013 season.
-Pedroia and the Sox went on to win the World Series that year, it was the first time since 1918 the Red Sox clinched the series at home at Fenway Park.
-He also won his third Gold Glove Award and won the "Wilson A.L.
-Defensive Player of the Year"
+Dustin bounced back from an injury-laden 2012 season to become the only player on the Red Sox to play more than 150 games during the team's division-clinching 2013 season.
+He also won his third Gold Glove Award.

-For his defensive performance, Pedroia was honored with the American League Gold Glove award at second base in 2014, his fourth in his nine-year career.
+He again was honored with the American League Gold Glove award in 2014, his fourth in his nine-year career.
 This made him the first Red Sox infielder to win four Gold Gloves.
-In May 2014, Pedroia hit his 100th career home run and his 300th career double.
+In May 2014, he hit his 100th career home run and his 300th career double.

 In 2015, on Opening Day, Pedroia belted two home runs.
 But in July, he was put on the disabled list with a bad hamstring.
 He spent 73 days there because of an ill-advised six-game return following the All-Star break.
 Playing in 18 of the 25 remaining games in September, he would hit .308 with an .886 OPS.

-In 2016, Pedroia bounced back and had his finest all-around season since 2011, a refreshing reminder for himself, above everyone else, that he’s still one of the best second basemen in the majors.
+In 2016, he bounced back and had his finest all-around season since 2011, a refreshing reminder for himself, above everyone else, that he’s still one of the best second basemen in the majors.
 He posted a .318 average, the best average he’s had since his MVP award in 2008.
-Pedroia finished first in walks, second in average and hits, and finished fourth in doubles and at bats among American League second baseman.
-He posted a .990 fielding percentage, making just six errors in 613 chances, and picked up his 5th Gold Glove.
+He made just six errors in 613 chances, and picked up his 5th Gold Glove.

-Pedroia spent virtually the entire 2017 season playing on the injured left knee, one that required surgery in 2016 and that seemingly never recovered from the hard slide by Manny Machado.
+He spent virtually the entire 2017 season playing on the injured left knee, one that required surgery in 2016 and that seemingly never recovered from the hard slide by Manny Machado.
 He required three separate stints on the disabled list, including two for his knee that cost him virtually all of August.
-While he posted a solid average (.293) and a strong .369 OBP, his power was sapped (.392 slugging) for most of the season outside of July, just before his knee prevented him from playing for nearly five weeks.
-While Pedroia initially enjoyed a two-week surge upon his September return, and his efforts to contribute drew considerable admiration in the clubhouse, his production nose-dived in mid September.
+While he initially enjoyed a two-week surge upon his September return, and his efforts to contribute drew considerable admiration in the clubhouse, his production nose-dived in mid September.
 He went 3 for 36 to conclude the regular season and 2 for 16 in the playoffs, culminating in the last game, going 0 for 5 in which his called strikeout with the bases loaded and one out in the second inning stifled a rally and led to the ejection of manager John Farrell.